 We are required to publish information about the planned spending of this year’s funding as well as our previous year’s allocation.

 2016 - 2017

-In 2016 2017 a total of £11,880 of Pupil Premium funding will be received by school.
-This includes funding for those children adopted from care and those who have a parent in the armed forces and is in addition to the funding received for those children in school who are Looked After.
+In 2016 2017 a total of £11,880 of Pupil Premium funding was received by school.
+This included funding for those children adopted from care and those who have a parent in the armed forces and was in addition to the funding received for those children in school who are Looked After.

-The Accelerated Reader program will be embedded from Y2-Y6 throughout the year to promote a lifelong love of reading and increase comprehension skills through carefully levelled reading of texts.
-We will also continue to use the Lexia program with children from KS2 identified through assessment as needing an extra boost in areas of reading or spelling.
-Y2 will also use this program as a teaching tool.
+The Accelerated Reader program was introduced and used from Y2-Y6 throughout the year to promote a lifelong love of reading and increase comprehension skills through carefully levelled reading of texts.
+We also continued to use the Lexia program with children from KS2 identified through assessment as needing an extra boost in areas of reading or spelling.
+Y2 also used this program as a teaching tool.

 A request to Parents of our Infant children

 Pupil Premium is a significant amount of money and it enables us to make a real difference to our pupils.
 In order that we continue to receive our full allocation we encourage all parents of children eligible for free school meals to apply for them.
 Even though our Key Stage one and Reception children are all receiving free meals at the moment, this is different to the free school meal entitlement which links to Pupil Premium funding.
 If this is not applied for we will not receive the funding into school.
 If you would like more information on any of the above please do not hesitate to contact school.